Altanis-Wu/cege0043_quizApp/README.md

 ## Deployment

 Please follow the notes below to deploy this App.
 There are slightly different between the questionApp and quizApp deployment, as due to the github submodule issues, the quizApp works without submodules but questionApp uses submodules.
-***NB***The questionApp and quizApp should be deploy and test separately.
+*NB.*  The questionApp and quizApp should be deployed and tested separately -i.e. cannot be run at the same time.

 ### Server
-We need to download the HTTP server and copy it onto the specific directory.
+We need to download the HTTP server and copy it to the specific directory.
 Then, before running the test, we are supposed to start the server first.

 1. Download [httpServer.js](https://github.com/ucl-geospatial/uczlm97_server/blob/master/httpServer.js)
 2. Copy httpServer.js to /code directory (the Ubuntu Server )